 - Lost Wages & Future Income: Some accidents result in injuries that leave victims out of work for weeks, months, or even permanently.
 You may seek compensation to recover those lost wages.
 If you are no longer able to work due to your injuries, this may be factored into the settlement as well.

 - Pain and Suffering: Physical pain and suffering (mental anguish) based on the seriousness of your injury may be factored into your settlement.

 - Wrongful Death: When a loved one is killed in a personal injury accident, they leave behind bills, funeral costs, and the loss of future income for their family.
 Of course, their loss is felt emotionally as well.
 This loss of companionship and affection is priceless.
 A personal injury lawyer experienced with the Virginia’s wrongful death statutes will fight on behalf of your family.

 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations (SOL).
 However, sometimes special circumstances apply that can alter that deadline.
-Once the SOL has passed, you will no longer be allowed to seek compensation for injuries relating to that accident.
-That is why it is important to contact an experienced personal injury lawyer as soon as possible to discuss your situation.
+Once the SOL has passed, you will no longer be allowed to seek compensation for injuries relating to your accident.
+That is why it is so important to contact an experienced Virginia personal injury attorney as soon as possible to discuss your situation.

 Choosing the best lawyer for your case can tremendously affect your settlement or verdict.
 The Law Offices of Richard J. Serpe, PC has helped accident victims like you fight for what they are owed for more than 35 years.
 Connect with us if you’d like to discuss your situation.